Mob Morality and the Unvaxxed

 Those doing the scapegoating may honestly, even fervently, believe the narrative of “the unvaccinated endanger others.”
 Again, while I find the evidence to the contrary persuasive, I won’t try to build a case for it beyond the hints I’ve offered already.
 As the saying goes, you can’t reason someone out of a position they didn’t reason themselves into to begin with.
 Furthermore, most of the citations I would use would come from blacklisted sources, which, owing to their heresy, are unacceptable to those who trust official sources of information.
 If you trust the official sources, why, then you trust their exclusion of the heretical information.
 When official sources exclude all dissent, then all dissent becomes a priori invalid to those who trust them.

 Consequently, much of the dissent migrates to dodgy right-wing websites without the resources to check facts and scrutinize sources.
 One would think, for example, that a highly credentialed scientist like Dr. Peter McCullough, a professor of medicine, author of hundreds of peer-reviewed articles, and president of the Cardio-Renal Society of America, would be able to find a hearing outside the right-wing media ecosystem.
 But no. He’s been sidelined to places like the right wing Catholic John-Henry Westen show.
-I wish I could fine a link to this persuasive interview somewhere else, especially because there is actually nothing right-wing about McCullough’s views.
+I wish I could find a link to this persuasive interview somewhere else, especially because there is actually nothing right-wing about McCullough’s views.

 Tragically, the sites that host people like McCullough are quite often home to anti-immigrant and anti-LGBTQ articles that use the same tactics leveled at anti-vaxxers, tap into the same template of dehumanization and scapegoating, and lend themselves to the same fascistic ends.